 While we produce antibodies to coronavirus during infection, antibodies to viruses also linger long after the infection has passed, which makes serology tests poor indicators of active infection.
 Additionally, most serology tests are designed detect a type of antibody that arises later during an infection, making them better at showing prior exposure.

 And while the ELISA is a major type of serology test, it’s not the only one available.
-Several kinds of tests, including those that use technology similar to pregnancy tests, have hit the market, though not all give reliable results.
+Several kinds of tests, including those that use technology similar to pregnancy tests, have hit the market become available, though not all give reliable results.

 More than 30 U.S. cancer centers and organizations, including Fred Hutch and its clinical care partner Seattle Cancer Care Alliance, have come together to collect and disseminate data to better understand the scope and severity of COVID-19 in patients with cancer.

-The Seattle Vaccine Trials Unit, part of Fred Hutchinson Cancer Research Center, is looking for people who are at risk for COVID or have tested positive for COVID-19 to take part in a research study.
+The Seattle Vaccine Trials Unit, part of Fred Hutch, is looking for people who are at risk for COVID-19 or have tested positive for the virus that causes COVID-19 to take part in a research study.
 Individuals are needed to help us learn more about how the virus affects the immune system.